Advanced Usage

 Async Operations

-For non-blocking proof requests, use async methods to submit and track proofs separately:
+For non-blocking proof requests, use the async methods to submit and track proofs separately:

 use sp1_sdk::network::ProofRequestStatus;